B&A Trail is open dawn to dusk.

 Ranger Station Construction Notice

-In April 2019, the rehabilitation construction began for the Earleigh Heights Rangers Station and is currently scheduled to conclude in December 2019/End of the Year.
+In April 2019, the rehabilitation construction began for the Earleigh Heights Rangers Station and is currently scheduled to conclude in Spring/Summer 2020.
 The building and all of its surrounding amenities (bathrooms, fountains, parking lot, etc.) will close to the public during construction.

 The B&A Ranger Station, once known as “Frost’s Store” was built in 1889 as a general store.
 The building style is an example of Second Empire-style commercial architecture and was popular throughout the country between 1850 and 1885.
 While formerly it served as a train station, store and post office, it now serves as the ranger station and railroad museum.